ChenZhongPu/gnuplot/src/ch1/basic_usage.md

 This article is adapted from [Basic Usage](https://matplotlib.org/stable/tutorials/introductory/usage.html).

+> All scripts in this article can be found `script/basic_usage`.

 This tutorial covers some basic usage patterns and best practices to help you get started with gnuplot.

 Once gnuplot is installed, you can use it in either interactive or batch mode.
 As for the interactive, it can usually be invoked by issuing the `gnuplot` command at the shell prompt.
 Once launched, gnuplot displays a welcome message and then replaces the shell prompt with a `gnuplot>` prompt.
 Anything entered at this prompt is interpreted as gnuplot commands until you issue an `exit` or `quit` command,

 Also, the scripts for plotting can be stored in a plain text file (usually suffixed with `.gp`), and it can be executed by